 This blog post has been converted to an optional PDF that’s optimized for printing.
 Find it here.
 The instructions that follow contain everything you will need to make the Big Star Quilt and it is totally free to read, print, and sew!
 Just hit CTRL +P on your computer to print.
 The formatted-for-printing PDF download for $2 is totally optional.

 With big 8” half square triangles, this 64”x64” throw quilt is a larger version of my Half Square Triangle Star Baby Quilt Pattern.
 Both of these beautiful quilts are perfect for a beginner (or an experienced quilter in need of a quick quilt).
+After you have sewn all of the half square triangles you need, you’ll sew them together with some extra background pieces.
 There is no sashing to slow you down.

 The quilting cotton fabrics I used are from various Tilda Fabrics collections that I had in my fabric stash plus a bright coral solid as my background fabric.

 This Big Star Quilt pattern is perfect for holidays too.